entelecheia/ekorpkit-config/_sources/intro.md

 ## Introduction

-eKorpkit provides a flexible interface for NLP research pipelines such as extraction, transformation, tokenization, training, and visualization.
+eKorpkit provides a flexible interface for NLP and ML research pipelines such as extraction, transformation, tokenization, training, and visualization.

 ## Key features